 Challenges in Transaction Flow Testing

 Transaction flow testing in software testing poses several challenges due to the complexity and criticality of financial transactions in fintech apps.
-These challenges include security risks, regulatory compliance requirements, integration issues, and scalability concerns, which can have severe consequences if not addressed effectively.
+These challenges include security risks, regulatory compliance requirements, integration issues, and scalability concerns, which can significantly impact customer satisfaction if not addressed effectively.

 Various techniques for transaction flow testing